 - To leave with out-of-the-box marketing ideas on classes of livestock they can produce in their context.

-- Understanding forage cycle of New Mexico rangeland and forage quality for finishing.
+- Understanding the forage cycle of New Mexico rangeland and forage quality for finishing.

 - Perennial and annual cropping systems, and stored forage finishing programs.